 What Does a Source Code Auditor Do?

-Source Code Auditor Responsibilities
+Source Code Auditor Job Responsibilities

-To that end, you may be asked to:
+During the course of your day, you may be asked to:

 - Assist development teams in preparing code for auditing